 Yellow squash is the favorite squash to grow in Texas and it does extremely well in central, south and northern portions of the state.
 Summer squash can be eaten raw, steamed, baked, grilled, pickled or fried.
 It is full of vitamins and very easy to incorporate into a lot of recipes.
 Broaden your horizons and awaken your taste buds by trying a wide variety of summer squashes.
 Plant the squash as soon as the threat of frost is over and they will produce until the summer temperatures get into the upper 90s.

 Zucchini is one of those summer squashes that you simply must plant in your Texas garden.
 Zucchini can be cut into thin strips and fried like potatoes, they can be steamed, they can be turned into bread, cakes, pies, and many more things, and most of the time your kids will not know they are eating something good for them.
 Zucchini grow on a large plant and the fruit is green and looks a lot like a cucumber when it is small.
 Larger zucchini fruits have more seeds but they are still edible and delicious.

 Sweet corn grows better when the temperatures are cooler and field corn grows better when the temperatures are warmer.
 You can grow both varieties of corn in all portions of the state of Texas, but sweet corn does especially well grown in the central part of the state.
 The corn stalks grow tall and the corn is ready to pick when the silks on the ear turn a deep reddish maroon color.

-In the southern portions of Texas the temperatures get very hot under the full sun so many people actually plant their tomatoes and cucumbers where they will partially shaded from the sun, while in north Texas most people plant their tomatoes and cucumbers so that they get full sun on them.
+In the southern portions of Texas, the temperatures get very hot under the full sun so many people actually plant their tomatoes and cucumbers where they will be partially shaded from the sun, while in North Texas most people plant their tomatoes and cucumbers so that they get full sun on them.